hyperledger/web3j-docs/docs/web3j_openapi.md

 `$ ./gradlew shadowJar`

-It will be found in the `build/libs` directory `server/build/libs/ProjectName-server-all.jar` or `build/libs/ProjectName-all.jar` depending on the project.
+It will be found under the `build/libs` directory.
-(To be checked again)

 The generated `JAR` can be run using the following:

 `$ java -jar build/libs/ProjectName-all.jar <parameters>`

-check the parameters section (link) for the supported parameters.
+check the parameters section above for the supported parameters.

 ### The distribution executable